AB 1482: CA price control and just cause

 Just cause only applies to all apartments covered by AB 1482 where the tenants have lived for 12 months or more.
 If a tenant moves in and then moves in a roommate during that first year, all the tenants have to live there for 12 months in order to be covered under just cause, or one of the tenants has to have lived there for 24 months.

-NOTE: SF recently passed a just cause law that covers almost all buildings in SF and will supersede 1482’s just cause and put all tenants who are now under 1482 under the local SF rent ordinance’s just cause, which does not have the above-mentioned one- or two-year residency rule.
-The law will go into effect JANUARY 20 and will only apply to San Francisco.
-Watch these pages or call our counseling line (Monday through Thursday, 1-5pm, 415-703-8644) for updates.
+IMPORTANT NOTE: SF recently passed a just cause law that covers almost all buildings in SF and supersede 1482’s just cause and put all tenants who are now under 1482 under the local SF rent ordinance’s just cause, which does not have the above-mentioned one- or two-year residency rule.
+The law went into effect JANUARY 20 and only applies to San Francisco.
+Watch these pages or call our counseling line (Monday through Thursday, 1-5pm, 415-703-8644) for updates or clarification on this.
+For the just causes that now apply in SF, click here.

 1. Failure to pay rent.